Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Methods

 Even with data augmentation, our dataset is on the smaller side, therefore, we use transfer learning to obtain smoother loss and accuracy curves.
-We use the ResNet18 model~\citep{he_deep_2015} with pre-trained weights from Zoobot2.0.2 \texttt{zoobot-encoder-resnet18} \citep{walmsley_zoobot_2023}.
-Zoobot models are trained on millions of galaxy images from Galaxy Zoo using labels provided by citizen scientists.
+We use the \textbf{ConvNeXt-Nano model ~\citep{liu_convnet_2022} with pre-trained weights from Zoobot 2.9.0, \texttt{zoobot-encoder-ConvNeXt\_nano} \citep{walmsley_zoobot_2023}\footnote{All code for mock images and training and testing the CNN is available on \href{ https://github.com/alschechter/CosmicNoonMergerID}{Github}}.} Zoobot models are trained on millions of galaxy images from Galaxy Zoo using labels provided by citizen scientists.
 Since Zoobot was trained on galaxies as opposed to images of everyday objects, its weights provide a better starting point than models trained on everyday objects for our goal of classifying mergers.
-Using Zoobot's \texttt{FinetuneableZoobotClassifier} class we set \texttt{num\_classes = 2} to force a binary classification: galaxy merger or nonmerger.
-We train our CNN with the Adam optimizer \citep{kingma_adam_2017}, initial learning rate of $10^{-5}$, exponential learning rate decay of 0.5 and cross-entropy loss.
-Only the dense layer weights are updated during training.
-We initiate early stopping during training if the validation set loss does not decrease by at least 0.0005 after 5 epochs.
-The weights of the model from the epoch with the lowest validation loss are saved and used as the best model to obtain predictions on the test data.
-Training takes up to two hours and fifty four minutes depending on the random seed with one Nvidia\_a100 GPU.
-We train with three different random seeds to ensure model stability.
+Using Zoobot's \texttt{FinetuneableZoobotClassifier} class we set \texttt{num\_classes = 2} to force a binary classification: galaxy merger or nonmerger, \textbf{following our added custom classification head.
+The architecture of our model is shown in Table~\ref{tab:architecture}.
+We use Optuna \citep{akiba_optuna_2019} for hyperparameter optimization.
+We train our CNN with the AdamW optimizer \citep{loshchilov_decoupled_2017}, initial learning rate of $3.15\times10^{-7}$, exponential learning rate decay of 0.88, weight decay of $3.88\times10^{-4}$, dropout of 0.12, label smoothing of 0.18, batch size of 64, and cross-entropy loss.
+We apply a cosine annealing learning rate scheduler with a restart period of 30 epochs and a minimum learning rate of $0.1\times$initial learning rate.} We initiate early stopping during training if the validation set loss does not decrease by at least $1\times10^{-4}$ after 25 epochs, \textbf{or if the gap between training loss and validation loss exceeds 0.05 for 10 epochs}.
+The weights of the model from epochs 100, 120, 150, and any other epoch with the lowest validation loss are saved to obtain predictions on the test data; we use epoch 120.
+Training takes approximately \textbf{six and a half hours} depending on the random seed with one Nvidia\_a100 GPU.
+We train with three different random seeds to ensure model stability. \textbf{In Figure~\ref{fig:acc-loss}, we show the loss and accuracy curves for our model's best random seed (Seed 626).}